Logotyp Jordbruksverket

 There must be a health certificate

 When you bring poultry and hatching eggs from Sweden, you must have a health certificate showing that they are healthy.
-This must be available in the EU’s common trading database, TRACES.NT.
+This must be available in the EU’s common trading database, Traces.

 You must contact an official veterinarian in good time, who will issue the health certificate.
 In this way, the movement will be registered and controlled.
 The health certificate signed by the veterinarian shows that the animals have been approved in compliance with the applicable health requirements.